 First off, the budget-friendly option.
 Truthfully, all you really need to make bullet journaling work is a basic notebook and pen.

 If you're looking for a little bit more to your starter kit, here's one that comes in under $25:

 With a set like this, you'll have a quality notebook, assorted pen colors to work with, a ruler that'll make perfect circles, and post its to help your bullet journal remain flexible for your needs.

 (Note: the four items in this starter kit should all appear on a desktop computer, but may only display part of the list on a mobile device)

-A set like this will give you the highest quality notebook, reliable pens for writing or coloring, highlighters to help with color coding, a ruler to make perfect circles, washi tape to embellish your notebook, post-its to take quick notes, and a useful mini month stamp to save you time when creating logs.
+A set like this will give you the highest quality notebook, reliable pens for writing or coloring, highlighters to help with color coding, rulers to make perfect lines circles, washi tape to embellish your notebook, post-its to take quick notes, and a useful mini month stamp to save you time when creating logs.